Rook: Yes, the entire meal is made of Amber Ogia. Even the table is made from the resin.

 A catalyst critical to operation of the Robotech Masters' FTL drive.

-- The shmoo takes this trope Up to Eleven.
-Not only do they provide all of the above, they are also Explosive Breeders as well as requiring no food whatsoever (only fresh air).
+- The shmoo, from Li'l Abner, provides meat (several flavors), milk, eggs, butter, leather, wood-substitute, buttons, and toothpicks.
+The milk, eggs, and butter come already bottled/packaged.
+Not only do shmoo provide all of the above, they are also Explosive Breeders as well as requiring no food whatsoever (only fresh air).
 Plus, their "shmoosicals" are so darned entertaining to watch, they've pretty much made television, as an entertainment medium, obsolete.

-- In the Humanx Commonwealth series, Home Trees of Midworld provide food, shelter, and an organic security-system.
-Pika-pina, from Tran-ky-ky, can be made into sailcloth, paper or rope, its nutrient-rich nodules are edible raw or cooked, and its leaves can be eaten plain, ground into flour, squeezed for juice or dried out as bedding.
+- In the Humanx Commonwealth series, Home Trees of Midworld provide food, shelter, and an organic security system.
+Pika-pina, from Tran-ky-ky, can be made into sailcloth, paper, or rope, its nutrient-rich nodules are edible raw or cooked, and its leaves can be eaten plain, ground into flour, squeezed for juice, or dried out as bedding.

 - In The Light Fantastic, Cohen the Barbarian spends time with a clan of horse nomads, who use horses for transport, meat, horsehair robes, leather, milk, and a thin beer best not inquired about.note

 The fruit is delicious, and the rinds can be dried into cups

 Inner fibers can be spun into clothes